January 31, 2015

 A teacher-educator friend of mine, a leading student of constructivism, was once treated to dinner by a textbook publisher who sought his counsel about how kids can play an active role in the classroom and create meaning around scientific ideas.
 The publisher listened avidly, taking careful notes, which my friend found enormously gratifying until he suddenly realized that the publisher’s objective was just to appropriate key phrases that could be used in the company’s marketing materials and as chapter headings in its existing textbook.

 Or consider cooperative learning.
 Having students spend much of their classroom time in pairs or small groups is a radical notion: Learning becomes a process of exchanging and reflecting on ideas with peers and planning projects together.
 When we learn with and from one another, schooling is about us, not just about me.
 But no sooner had the idea begun to catch on (in the 1980s) than it was diluted, reduced to a gimmick for enlivening a comfortably traditional curriculum.
 Teachers were told, in effect, that they didn’t have to question their underlying model of learning; students would memorize facts and practice skills more efficiently if they did it in groups.
-Some writers even recommended using grades, certificates, and elaborate point systems to reinforce students for cooperating appropriately.
+Some writers even recommended using grades, certificates, and elaborate point systems to reinforce students for cooperating appropriately.2

 * Engaging doesn’t denote a specific pedagogical approach; it’s used as a general honorific, signifying a curriculum that the students themselves experience as worthwhile.
 But these days the word is often applied to tasks that may not be particularly interesting to most kids and that they had no role in choosing.
 In fact, the value of the tasks may simply be ignored, so we hear about student “engagement,” which seems to mean nothing more than prompt or sustained compliance.
 Such children have internalized the adults’ agenda and are (extrinsically) motivated to complete the assignment, whatever it is.
-If the point is to get them to stay “on task,” we’re spared having to think about what the task is — or who gets to decide — even as we talk earnestly about the value of having engaged students.
+If the point is to get them to stay “on task,” we’re spared having to think about what the task is — or who gets to decide — even as we talk earnestly about the value of having engaged students.5

 * Developmental originally meant taking our cue from what children of a given age are capable of doing.
 But for some time now, the word has come to imply something rather different: letting children move at their own pace . . . up an adult-constructed ladder.
 Kids may have nothing to say about what, whether, or why — only about when.
 (This is similar to the idea of “mastery learning” — a phrase that hasn’t really been co-opted because it was never particularly progressive to begin with.
-Oddly, though, it’s still brandished proudly by people who seem to think it represents a forward-thinking approach to education.)
+Oddly, though, it’s still brandished proudly by people who seem to think it represents a forward-thinking approach to education.6)

 * Differentiated, individualized, or personalized learning all emerge from what would seem a perfectly reasonable premise: Kids have very different needs and interests, so we should think twice about making all of them do the same thing, let alone do it in the same way.
 But there’s a big difference between working with each student to create projects that reflect his or her preferences and strengths, on the one hand, and merely adjusting the difficulty level of skills-based exercises based on students’ test scores, on the other.
-The latter version has become more popular in recent years, driven in part by troubling programs such as “mass customized learning” and by technology companies that peddle “individualized digital learning” products.
-(I have more to say about the differences between authentic personal learning and what might be called Personalized Learning, Inc. in this blog post.)
+The latter version has become more popular in recent years, driven in part by troubling programs such as “mass customized learning”7 and by technology companies that peddle “individualized digital learning” products.
+(I had more to say about the differences between authentic personal learning and what might be called Personalized Learning, Inc. in this essay.)

 * Formative assessment was supposed to be the good kind — gauging students’ success while they’re still learning rather than evaluating them for the purpose of rating or ranking when it’s too late to make changes.
-But the concept “has been taken over — hijacked — by commercial test publishers and is used instead to refer to formal testing systems,” says assessment expert Lorrie Shepard.
-Basically, an endless succession of crappy “benchmark” standardized tests — intended to refine preparation for the high-stakes tests that follow — are euphemistically described as “formative assessment.”
+But the concept “has been taken over — hijacked — by commercial test publishers and is used instead to refer to formal testing systems,” says assessment expert Lorrie Shepard.8 Basically, an endless succession of crappy “benchmark” standardized tests — intended to refine preparation for the high-stakes tests that follow — are euphemistically described as “formative assessment.”
 Too often, in other words, the goal is just to see how well students will do on another test, not to provide feedback that will help them think deeply about questions that intrigue them.
 (The same is true of the phrase “assessment for learning,” which sounds nice but means little until we’ve asked “Learning what?”)
-The odds of an intellectually valuable outcome are slim to begin with if we’re relying on a test rather than on authentic forms of assessment.
+The odds of an intellectually valuable outcome are slim to begin with if we’re relying on a test rather than on authentic forms of assessment.9

 * A reminder to focus on the learning, not just the teaching seems refreshing and enlightened.
 After all, our actions as educators don’t matter nearly as much as how kids experience those actions.
 The best teachers (and parents) continually try to see what they do through the eyes of those to whom it’s done.
 But at some point I had the queasy realization that lots of consultants and administrators who insist that learning is more important than teaching actually have adopted a behaviorist version of learning, with an emphasis on discrete skills measured by test scores.